kry0sc0pic/topgg-voter/README.md

 # PokeVoter

-A bot written in selenium to vote any bots on top.gg, Initially written for Pokecord (Explains the Repo Name).
+A bot written in selenium to vote any bots on top.gg.

-Edit: I heard that Pokecord is not online anymore.

 ### Prequisites:
 - [Python 3](https://www.python.org)